wiremind/charts/stable/kubernetes-dashboard/README.md

 In order to upgrade, please update your configuration to remove `clusterAdminRole` parameter and uninstall/reinstall the chart.

+The parameter `enableInsecureLogin` has been altered.
+Previously when this parameter was set to true, it also enables the dashboard for being available over HTTP only.
+From v2.0.0 on when `enableInsecureLogin` was set to true it's now required to also set `protocolHttp` to `true` to keep you're dashboard on HTTP.
+When this parameter is  set to `false` (default) the dashboard will be served over HTTPS.

 ## Access control

 It is critical for the Kubernetes cluster to correctly setup access control of Kubernetes Dashboard.
 See this [guide](https://github.com/kubernetes/dashboard/wiki/Access-control) for best practises.